chris56974/dark-session-manager/.github/LEARNING.md

 ## check-js instead of TS

 I miss TS a bit.
 I had to use @ts-ignore a couple of times, but other than that it was okay.

+# TODO

+## CSS naming convention

+I'm not sure if I should put the name of the element in my css ID or not.